 You might think you need a bunch of expensive ingredients or space in the garage to make your own cleaning solutions.
 But, that couldn’t be further from the truth.

 It only takes a few basic ingredients to make DIY cleaners.
-And just like the tools you’ve already gathered, you will likely have most of these laying around too.
+And just like the tools you’ve already gathered, you will likely have most of these lying around too.

-Baking soda, also known as sodium bicarbonate, is a naturally occurring substance.
-Best known for its use as a scoring agent and odor absorber.
+Baking soda, also known as sodium bicarbonate, is a naturally occurring substance—best known for its use as a scouring agent and odor absorber.
 Baking soda is also used in cleaning recipes to fight against dirt, grease, and odors.
-This cleaning agent alone is a must have for your cleaning arsenal, I buy it in a one pound bag here.
+This cleaning agent alone is a must-have for your cleaning arsenal; I buy it in a one-pound bag here.

 Castile soap is a concentrated vegetable-based soap made of ingredients you can actually pronounce.
-This soap is gentle on skin and effective against dirt, grease, and unwanted germs.
+This soap is gentle on the skin and effective against dirt, grease, and unwanted germs.
 Castile soap can be used to clean just about anything and everything: your face, your shower, and even your dirty dishes!
 Yes, I’m a fan!!
 If you haven’t tried it, start with a sample set.

-Essential oils not only provide a wonderful natural fragrance to homemade cleaners, but also contain powerful disinfecting properties.
-If you’ve been wanting to learn how to clean with essential oils, read more here for tips on choosing the best essential oils to clean your home naturally.
+Essential oils not only provide a wonderful natural fragrance to homemade cleaners but also contain powerful disinfecting properties.
+If you want to learn how to clean with essential oils, read more here for tips on choosing the best essential oils to clean your home naturally.

-Sal suds is Dr. Bronner’s tougher version of soap, although its chemical makeup makes it a detergent, not a soap.
+Sal Suds is Dr. Bronner’s tougher version of soap, although its chemical makeup makes it a detergent, not a soap.
 Sal Suds is formulated to conquer tough cleaning projects such as unforgiving grease and stubborn dirt.
-And the Environmental Working Group gives it and A. Sal suds is basically a tougher version of castile soap.
+And the Environmental Working Group gives it an A. Sal Suds is basically a tougher version of castile soap.

 Vinegar contains 5% acetic acid that fights against bacteria on your surfaces.
 Although, because vinegar is acidic, it can cause some etching on granite, marble, or stone surfaces.
-Test it an inconspicuous area or substitute rubbing alcohol for vinegar when needed.
-Regardless of its limitations vinegar is a great all purpose tool for your natural diy cleaning kit.
+Test it in an inconspicuous area or substitute rubbing alcohol for vinegar when needed.
+Regardless of its limitations, vinegar is a great all-purpose tool for your natural DIY cleaning kit.

 7 Uncomplicated Cleaning Recipes to Fill Your DIY Cleaning Kit: